 Sports medicine was not a recognized specialty when Dr. Robert K. Kerlan started his practice in 1950.
 Having an avid interest in sports, he was named the team physician for the Dodgers when they moved to Los Angeles in 1958.
 In 1965, his friend and former colleague at Los Angeles County General Hospital, Dr. Frank W. Jobe, partnered with Dr. Kerlan, co-founding the Southwestern Orthopaedic Medical Group located in Inglewood, California.
 In 1985, the name was changed to the Kerlan-Jobe Orthopaedic Clinic.

-ATLX will launch its sports entertainment television network in 2014 with an extensive slate of original entertainment and informational programming, including reality, news/talk, biography, documentary, competition formats, lifestyle, technology, sports medicine and performance cooking.
+ATLX will launch its sports entertainment digital network in 2019 with an extensive slate of original entertainment and informational programming, including reality, news/talk, biography, documentary, competition formats, lifestyle, technology, sports medicine and performance cooking.
 While the major sports networks do an impressive job of delivering live sporting events and the experience of being a fan, ATLX delivers a destination lifestyle network and the experience of being an athlete.

 About Kerlan-Jobe Orthopaedic Clinic (“KJOC”)